Student Catholic Action: New life

-In 1978 the Campus Ministry, which traces its roots from SCA, was introduced.
+In 1978, the Campus Ministry, which traces its roots from SCA, was introduced.
 Religious instruction was officially allowed and catechists were organized.

 The SCA called for a National Conference in Cebu in 1980.
-It called for a National Constitutional Convention, the last attempt to retain the national coordination, held in Manila in 1984.
+It called for a National Constitutional Convention, the last attempt to retain the national coordination, in Manila in 1984.
 The national SCA coordination was disbanded, although diocesan coordination and units in the different parts of the country continued to exist.

+Contemporary history

 In the January 1989 National Conference of Youth Ministers (NCYM), the rest of the active SCA diocesan groups presented and passed a resolution requesting the Episcopal Commission on Youth – National Secretariat for Youth Apostolate (ECY-NSYA) to take charge of coordinating the existing SCA units nationwide.
 As a result, there was a national consultation meeting of SCA in July 1989, spearheaded by the NSYA.
-Fr.
 Jose Sumampong of Diocese of Tagbilaran was appointed as National Chaplain of SCA.

 The SCA now holds archdiocesan, regional, and national conferences, and is present in more than thirty dioceses in the Philippines.

-The logo
+Logo

-The logo has a cross with rays at its center, representing Jesus Christ.
+The SCAP logo has a cross with rays at its center, representing Jesus Christ.
 The seven rays of the cross represent the Seven Sacraments.
-The border consists of three parallel lines and starting from left-below to form an imaginary spiral movement and ending to form an arrow towards top-right represents the following:
+The border consists of three parallel lines, spiralling from left-below to form an arrowhead at top-right to represent the following:

-Three lines.
-The three parallel lines starting from left-below, represent the three major regions of the country, namely: Luzon, Visayas and Mindanao.
-The Second part of the border, where the parallel lines converge to form an arrow, represents the holy trinity.
-The God the Father, God the Son and The Holy Spirit.
+Three lines: represent the three major regions of the country, namely: Luzon, Visayas and Mindanao.
+The Second part of the border, where the parallel lines converge to form an arrowhead, representing the Blessed Trinity.